 Barb Arvin, Instructional Technology Systems Manager

-Barb has worked at WIU since 2003 and joined the College of Business and Technology in December of 2011 as an Instructional Technology Systems Manager-aka webmaster.
+Barb Arvin has worked at WIU since 2003 and joined the College of Business and Technology in December of 2011 as an Instructional Technology Systems Manager-aka webmaster.
 She also serves CBT as the web and marketing representative, coordinates stories for Western News, designs graphics for printed materials, and maintains the CBT Facebook and LinkedIn pages.

-Barb received a BS in Graphic Communication with a minor in Professional Writing from WIU.
+Barb received a B.S. in Graphic Communication with a minor in Professional Writing from WIU.
 She is thrilled to be giving back to the college where she earned her degree, and is also very grateful to all the WIU faculty and staff who were so supportive and continued to motivate her during the years she worked full-time and attended classes.
 The WIU community is truly a great place to be a part of!